awsdocs/aws-systems-manager-user-guide/doc_source/rc-cancel.md

 # Canceling a command<a name="rc-cancel"></a>

 You can attempt to cancel a command as long as the service shows that it's in either a Pending or Executing state\.
-However, even if a command is still in one of these states, we can't guarantee that the command will be terminated and the underlying process stopped\.
+However, even if a command is still in one of these states, we can't guarantee that the command will be canceled and the underlying process stopped\.

 **To cancel a command using the console**